-Hike Black Elk Peak in Beautiful South Dakota
+Exactly How to Hike Black Elk Peak in South Dakota (From a Local)

 How Long Does it Take to Hike Black Elk Peak?

-One of my favorite things to do was hike to the Black Elk Peak lookout tower growing up in the Black Hills.
-Previously known as Harney Peak, and rightfully renamed in 2015 after a Holy Oglala Lakota Medicine Man, Black Elk Peak is the highest point in the U.S. east of the Rockies.
+One of my favorite things to do growing up in Custer, South Dakota, was hiking to the Black Elk Peak lookout tower.
+It was previously known as Harney Peak, and renamed in 2015 after a Holy Oglala Lakota Medicine Man, Black Elk.
+It is the highest point in the U.S. east of the Rockies.
 It is a scenic trail with spectacular views of the Black Hills.
 It is also a great work out!

 Hiking to Black Elk Peak from Sylvan Lake Trail #9 is roughly 7.4 miles round trip and will take about 3-4 hours to complete.